Irish Republic to get bail-out loan, says central bank

 The comments come as a team of international officials meet in Dublin for further talks on the debt crisis.

-Representatives from the International Monetary Fund, the European Central Bank and the EU will meet the Irish government, which says it has not even asked for aid.'Game over'
+Representatives from the International Monetary Fund, the European Central Bank and the EU will meet the Irish government, which says it has not even asked for aid.

 Mr Honohan said that any loan would be substantial.